SMByC/CloudMasking/README.md

 - The plugin can be installed using the QGIS Plugin Manager
 - Go into Qgis to `Plugins` menu and `Manage and install plugins`
 - In `All` section search for `Cloud Masking` click and press Install plugin
-- The plugin will be available in the `SMBYC` menu
+- The plugin will be available in the `Plugins` menu and `Plugins toolbar`

 (see more about [installation and upgrade](https://smbyc.bitbucket.io/qgisplugins/cloudmasking/installation))